burger

 Decision-makers often perceive memes in cold email as unprofessional, and whether a meme lands successfully depends heavily on the industry and the particular type of company that you’re targeting.
 The people who do reply warmly are often not the serious buyers you need.

-So if your only goal is more replies, then memes might look like a reasonable win.
-But if your real goal is pipeline, then they have to prove that they lift meetings rather than only engagement.
-In our own controlled test, they clearly failed to do that.
+So if your only goal here is simply more replies, then memes might genuinely look like a perfectly reasonable win.
+But if your real goal is pipeline, then they have to prove that they lift meetings rather than only engagement, and in our own controlled test they clearly failed to do exactly that.

 Key takeaways